 When it comes to picking a Shopify theme, go with something simple and proven.

 You can find themes directly on Shopify, some are free, some are paid.

 I have a new shop we just launched a few months ago, that’s already making over a $20,000 in sales and we just use the free Minimal theme from Shopify’s official theme store.

-Minimal and Debut are both free, awesome themes that I recommend to most people.
+Minimal and Debut are both free, awesome themes on Shopify that I recommend to most people.

 If you have the budget to spare and you want something fancier, there are third party sites you can Google to find Shopify themes, like ThemeForest, Out Of The Sandbox and Pixel Union.
 Although I would argue that fancier doesn’t mean more effective or more sales, so be careful where you spend your money.